 Kevin also serves as the Senior Financial Fellow at Project Drawdown developing the business case to address climate change through existing practices and technologies.
 He is also co-founder of the Force for Good Fund – the first crowdfunded accelerator and development fund supporting a more diverse, inclusive economy for solving global warming.
 Kevin co-organizes a working group of food systems impact investors identifying regenerative agriculture organizations creating the highest leverage beneficial impact for all life.
 He has developed internal and external beneficial impact strategies for market leaders in regenerative agriculture, compostable goods, energy efficiency and socially beneficent technology service providers.
 He frequently teaches classes, workshops, does public speaking, facilitates meetings, plans events and provides one on one mentoring as a founding partner of the Urban Permaculture Institute San Francisco.
 Kevin co-founded Clarus Systems and spent nearly a decade starting and growing companies in enterprise software and technology.
 He is as fluent with information technology, leadership development, cooperative process, discounted cash flows, as perennial polyculture agroforestry, saving seed and conservation hydrology.
 You can follow Kevin on Twitter @kevinbayuk or email him firstname.lastname@example.org.

 Janine Björnson is a natural builder, educator, and consultant who has a specialty in natural paints and plasters.
 She began her career in natural building in 1996 when she studied with Cob Cottage.
-Since then, she has taught over 90 workshops in Canada and the United States.
+Since then, she has taught over 100 workshops in Canada and the United States.
 Her passion for building with natural materials bloomed out of her love for the earth, in conjunction with her concern for diminishing ecological resources and toxic buildings.
-Since then, she has devoted the last 2 decades to immersing herself in the world of natural materials and the knowledge of how we can shape dwellings that are healthy, healing, inspiring, and beautiful.
+Since then, she has devoted the last 2+ decades to immersing herself in the world of natural materials and the knowledge of how we can shape dwellings that are healthy, healing, inspiring, and beautiful.
 She loves teaching and particularly loves to inspire and teach women how to build, and this is evident in her enthusiastic teaching style.
 Janine has presented at various Natural Building Colloquia.
-She has taught the natural building component of Dominican University EcoDwelling program, and is the “natural materials” cyber panelist at www.greenhomebuilding.com.
-She is a Co-Active Coach (BustOutCoaching.com) and artist.
+She has taught the natural building component of Dominican University EcoDwelling program and is the “natural materials” cyber panellist at www.greenhomebuilding.com.
+She is a Certified Professional Co-Active Coach (janinebjornson.com) and artist.
 She lives and builds in Sebastopol, California.